DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/nvidia/vgpu/vgpu_user.md

 ### Using vGPU through the UI

 1. Confirm if the cluster has detected the GPU cards.
-Click on the corresponding `Cluster` -> `Cluster Settings` -> `Addon Plugins` and check if the GPU plugin has been automatically enabled and the corresponding GPU type has been detected.
+Click the corresponding `Cluster` -> `Cluster Settings` -> `Addon Plugins` and check if the GPU plugin has been automatically enabled and the corresponding GPU type has been detected.
 Currently, the cluster will automatically enable the `GPU` addon and set the `GPU Type` as `Nvidia vGPU`.